interplaynetary/free-association/docs/use-cases/humanitarian.md

 Local organizations declare their own needs based on ground-level assessment.
 No external needs assessment required.

 **Resource Flow:**
-Organizations with strong mutual recognition with local entities receive priority.
+Organizations with strong reciprocal alignment with local entities receive priority.
 This often means local and regional organizations receive resources faster than in traditional systems.

 ### Continuous Adaptation